 Arriving at the site, the ticket gate is located in the eastern section of the ancient city.
-Visitors then have the option to head south, starting with the Sebasteion, and touring the site in a clockwise direction.
+Visitors then have the option to head south, starting with the Sebasteion to tour the site in a clockwise direction.

 Or, one could start north with the Tetrapylon.
-I opted for the latter, and the following Aphrodisias guide follows the different landmarks in a counterclockwise direction.
+I opted for the latter, and the following Aphrodisias guide follows the different landmarks in a counterclockwise order.

 Before starting your journey, there are a couple of things you’ll notice by the entrance.
 Around here is the Aphrodisias Museum, which is absolutely worth visiting.
 But unsure of how long my tour around the ruins would take, I saved it for last.

-They’re decorated with theater masks and garlands, and it’s a good first glimpse of the major importance the Aphrodisians placed on aesthetics.
+They’re decorated with theater masks and garlands, providing a first glimpse of the major importance the Aphrodisians placed on aesthetics.